 When I was a teenager, my idols were music producers: Dr. Dre, Max Martin, Brian Eno, The Neptunes, Timbaland, Scott Storch… All the amazing musicians that were behind my favorite songs.
-I knew about them after reading the liner notes of CD’s I was buying.
+I knew about them after reading the liner notes of CDs I was buying.
 The fact that there is a team of people behind these songs intrigued me so much that it led me to want to know how they do it.
-Later on, when I was 16 years-old a friend introduced me to the music software Fruity Loops, known now as FL Studio.
+Later on, when I was 16 years old a friend introduced me to the music software Fruity Loops, known now as FL Studio.
 I wanted to do my own tracks and blend all my different influences in them.
 Making music immediately became a passion, I removed all the distractions out of my life and started spending all my time crafting instrumentals after school.
 That’s how it all started.

 How would you describe your writing or musical style?
 Who or what has helped influence this style?

-I produce and write a little bit of everything, from Hip Hop and R&B to Pop, Latin Music and Afrobeat.
+I produce and write a little bit of everything, from Hip Hop and R&B to Pop, Latin Music, and Afrobeat.
 I also did a lot of French folk and worked on some alternative Rock-influenced projects.
 I definitely have a very eclectic musical background, I was introduced to a wide range of different music genres very early on.
-As a kid, my father had this huge collection of US and French Pop and Rock vinyls and CDs, while my mother was listening to more traditional North African music and classical French folk songs.
+As a kid, my father had this huge collection of US and French Pop and Rock vinyl and CDs, while my mother was listening to more traditional North African music and classical French folk songs.
 My French background plays a role in it too, there’s much more crossover between musical genres on the radio in Western Europe.
-For example, you'll be surprised if I tell you that Afrobeat was already trendy on French radios in the late 90’s/early 2000’s!
+For example, you'll be surprised if I tell you that Afrobeat was already trendy on French radios in the late 90’s/early 2000s!

 You recently relocated from France to Los Angeles, how has this transition been beneficial to your music career?

 After having success in France for co-writing ‘J’ai Cherché’ of Amir and ‘Les Yeux de Ia Mama’ of Kendji, I decided to take a step further in coming to Los Angeles.
 I turned down big offers from all the major publishers in Paris, I wanted to be fully immersed and understand from the ground up how the music business works here.
 This transition has been beneficial in a lot of different aspects.
 First, my work ethic evolved a lot.
 The songwriting scene is very crowded, songwriters from all around the world are trying to come to LA to make it on the global scale, so it pushes you to open up and leave your comfort zone.
 Technically speaking, I had to rethink the way I was programming my drum patterns for instance.
-US Pop in general is more rhythmic driven than in France, French pop scene being mostly made of guitar driven singer-songwriter projects.
+US Pop, in general, is more rhythmic driven than in France, the French pop scene being mostly made of guitar-driven singer-songwriter projects.
 Hip Hop here is much more sub-bass driven too.
-All these little things all combined constitute the cultural gap between the two markets.
+All these little things combined constitute the cultural gap between the two markets.
 Relocating to the US also allowed me to get closer to the source of the Reggaeton and perfect my Latin Pop skills in general, Miami being the main hub of Reggaeton and Latin Pop in the world.